Do ferrets use a litter box?

 Yes, ferret potty training is not a complicated process, but it can take time.
 Most ferrets figure out quickly what litter box is for, so you won’t have too much trouble.
 Still, there are a few tips on how to train a ferret to use a litter box to make everything even better.

-The good thing about ferrets is that they won’t go potty on your couch or your bed like some cats do to mark territory, to express anxiety, etc. When they decide on the potty spot, they stick to it most of the time.
+The good thing about ferrets is that they won’t go potty on your couch or your bed like some cats do to mark territory, express anxiety, etc. When they decide on the potty spot, they stick to it most of the time.
 There are times when a ferret can’t hold it in to go to the litter box, but that is not something they do often so don’t blame them for it.

 Potty Training By Ages